Expeditions · Destinations · South Pacific · Vanuatu · New Guinea · Solomon Islands

 The Sepik River, the longest in Papua New Guinea, is home to remote tribal villages that welcome respectful visitors to witness traditions like “Sing-Sings” — song and dance festivals where tribal members dress in ornamental costumes made from bird feathers and shells, and face paint of mud, clay, and tar.
 Villagers also host "mumu” feasts, featuring meat, vegetables and coconut milk cooked in a pit lined with banana leaves and hot stones.
 Wildlife lovers will rarely put their cameras down in Papua New Guinea.
 The vibrant array of wildlife includes the Queen Alexandra Birdwing butterfly — the largest in the world, with a wingspan of 10 inches.
 The country is a birder’s paradise, thanks to 32 colorful bird-of-paradise species, red-tailed tropicbirds, and winking owls, to name just a few.
 Wallabies and kangaroos (including adorably fascinating tree kangaroos) are also found in Papua New Guinea — it’s the only place they are found naturally outside of Australia.

-The biodiversity of marine life in Papua New Guinea makes for some of the world’s best snorkeling and diving.
+The biodiversity of marine life in Papua New Guinea makes for some of the world’s best snorkeling.
 Snorkelers can encounter moray eels, clownfish, rare Rhinopias, barracuda, nudibranchs, turtles and more.

 The Republic of Vanuatu

-Vanuatu is a paradise in many ways, but for divers and beach lovers, it’s like heaven on Earth.
+Vanuatu is a paradise in many ways, but for snorkelers and beach lovers, it’s like heaven on Earth.
 The country is home to several very accessible wrecks, including the famous SS President Coolidge, the largest in the world.
-Divers at these sites, and everywhere in Vanuatu, are treated to a jaw-dropping display of colorful fish and other marine life.
+Snorkelers at these sites, and everywhere in Vanuatu, are treated to a jaw-dropping display of colorful fish and other marine life.

 One of the most sought-after sights in Vanuatu is Champagne Beach on the island of Espiritu Santo.
 It’s easy to see where the name comes from: at low tide, water passes over volcanic rock that emits gas bubbles, delighting beachgoers with a distinctive fizzing sound.
 Add white powdery sand, eye-popping turquoise water, and Ideal swimming temperatures, and you might just have the world’s most perfect beach.